wp-plugins/rsvpmaker/README.txt

 == Changelog ==

+= 2.5.8 =

+Bugfix

 = 2.5.7 =

 * Form customization now includes the ability to set fields as required, with both client and server-side validation.
 This works with the new shortcode-style method of specifying form fields and form layout.
 Example: `[rsvpfield textfield="phone" required="1"]`.
 By default, the required fields are first, last, and email.

 * The filter used to add RSVP form fields has also been updated with a lower priority index to make it execute before other filters on the_content.
 This is in response to a user complaint about interaction with a related posts plugin that also operates on the_content, where the related posts widget was appearing above rather than below the form.
-New call is `add_filter('the_content','event_content',2)`
+New call is `add_filter('the_content','event_content',5)`

 = 2.5.6 =